deepset-ai/haystack/docs/concepts/components.md

     These values will be given to the `__init__` method of a new instance when the pipeline is loaded.
     Note that by default the `@component` decorator saves the arguments automatically.
     However, if a component sets their own `init_parameters` manually in `__init__()`, that will be used instead.
-    NOTE: all of the values contained here MUST BE JSON SERIALIZABLE.
+    Note: all of the values contained here **must be JSON serializable**.
 Serialize them manually if needed.

 Components should take only "basic" Python types as parameters of their `__init__` function, or iterables and dictionaries containing only such values.
 Anything else (objects, functions, etc) will raise an exception at init